mpolacek/lists/1001-albums.md

 - [X] 60.
 The Beatles - Revolver (1966)
 - [X] 61.
 The Beach Boys - Pet Sounds (1966)
 - [ ] 62.
 Fred Neil
-- [ ] 63.
-The Byrds: Fifth Dimension
+- [X] 63.
+The Byrds - Fifth Dimension
 - [X] 64.
 Bob Dylan - Blonde on Blonde (1966)
 - [ ] 65.
 The Monks - Black Monk Time (1966)
 - [X] 66.
 The Kinks - Face to Face